AnhTan1420/QA-AI-Tool/README.md

 ### Phase 3 — Planned

-- [ ] **CI/CD Webhook Integration** — Auto-generate test cases from PR descriptions, commit messages, and deployment events via webhooks

-### Phase 4 — Automation test with AI
+- [ ] Automation test with AI

-- [ ] 1.
-Open a test case detail
+1. Open a test case detail
-- [ ] 2.
-Click **Generate Playwright Code**
+2. Click **Generate Playwright Code**
-- [ ] 3.
-The AI will produce executable Playwright TypeScript code
+3. The AI will produce executable Playwright TypeScript code
-- [ ] 4.
-Copy and use in your test suite
+4. Copy and use in test suite

 ---